PrefectHQ/prefect/docs/concepts/deployments.md

 A deployment additionally enables you to:

 - Schedule flow runs
+- Assign `--work-queue` name to delegate flow runs to work queues
-- Assign tags for filtering flow runs on work queues and in the Prefect UI
+- Assign one or multiple `--tag` flags to organize your deployments and corresponding flow runs created from that deployment based on projects; you can use those assigned tags to filter for those projects in the Prefect UI
 - Assign custom parameter values for flow runs based on the deployment
 - Create ad-hoc flow runs from the API or Prefect UI
 - Upload flow files to a defined storage location for retrieval at run time

-Deployments can package your flow code; either Prefect Cloud or a local Prefect Orion server run with `prefect orion start`.

 Deployments are uniquely identified by the combination of: `flow_name/deployment_name`.

-To create a deployment you need:

-- Your flow code script and any supporting files.
-- A deployment YAML file

-Optionally, you may reference pre-configured storage and infrastructure blocks that define where flow code and results are stored and how your flow execution environment is configured.
+With storage blocks, you can package not only your flow code script but also any supporting files, including your custom modules, SQL scripts and any configuration files needed in your project.

+To define how your flow execution environment should be configured, you may either reference pre-configured infrastructure blocks or let Prefect create those as anonymous blocks automatically for you (this happens when you specify the infrastructure type using `--infra` flag during the build process).

 ### Deployments and flows